Skip to content

 • Relaxation and mindfulness exercises - Techniques like deep breathing, progressive muscle relaxation, or grounding exercises to manage anxiety and stress.

-How long does Cognitive Behavioral Therapy (CBT) take?
+How long does Cognitive Behavioral Therapy (CBT) typically take?
+Is there any set structure?

 Traditional Cognitive Behavioral Therapy (CBT) typically runs for 12–20 weekly sessions, though this varies by person and concern.